ipfs/community/amending-commits.md

 #### Improving the commit message of any commit

 It's also easy to improve the commit message of more than one commit on the current branch.
-For example, let's say you wan to edit the last 3 commits.
+For example, let's say you want to edit the last 3 commits.
 Just run:

 ```sh